datjandra/Clairvaux/README.md

 ## Experimental Results

-When the very first file is uploaded, prediction accuracy is about 10-15 percent.
+When the very first file is uploaded, prediction accuracy is about 10-15 percent, as HTM has no prior information.
 After 2-3 uploads, accuracy goes up to about 30 percent.
 After >3 uploads accuracy may increase to about 40 percent.
 It's not yet known whether prediction accuracy will significantly exceed 40 percent with additional uploads.
+Most correct predictions converge to "Battle-No change of territory" and "Riots/Protests" events, as they are much more frequent than others.
+Predictions for the other event types should improve with more observations of their occurrence.

 ## Build and Deployment